groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/esign/pdf.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Digitally Sign PDF Documents with C# Applications"
+head_title: "Electronically sign PDF via C# apps"
 head_description: "Leverage the power of C# API to electronically sign and secure PDF documents, including PDFs, Word, Excel, Presentations, and Images."

 ############################# Header ############################
-title: "Digitally Secure PDF Documents Using C#"
+title: "Digitally sign PDF documents"
 description: "Embed a variety of electronic signatures into your documents using GroupDocs.Signature for .NET, ensuring compliance and integrity for formats such as PDFs, Word, Excel, Presentations, and Images."
 subtitle: "GroupDocs.Signature for .NET"